thomasballinger/bittorrent/readme.md

 requirements:
 bencode
-bitarray
+bitstring

-deluge and opentracker on a linode instance are working for testing
+testing against deluge and opentracker on a linode instance

-Behaviors:
+Strategies:
 Peer can set each torrent to downloading, seeding, or both torrent.seeding = True, torrent.downloading = True Torrents Have Behaviors: